andreaseger/ajax-course-planner/readme.md

-HM Course Planner
+HM Course Planner with News
 ===

 What is this
 ---

 This is an attempt to build a responsive single site page to create a schedule for your courses at the [University of Applied Science Munich](http://www.hm.edu).
+Also it will show you the news from the bulletin board.

 How it works
 ---